draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Ask bloggers with list articles to add your site to their content.
 - [ ] Reach out to small business journals, reporters, bloggers.
 Inform and ask for coverage.
+- [ ] Reach out to podcasters, try to get featured on their show.
 - [ ] Find professors and students with `.edu` sites to link to your content (good for SEO).
 - [ ] Find reviews or lists of similar products.
 Ask to be added or leave a comment about your product.
 - [ ] Guest post on other blogs.